-MobyWat is a program for analysis and prediction of hydration structure of molecular surfaces and interfaces.
-The program uses a series of frames sampled from molecular simulations for calculation of positions of structural water molecules.
-MobyWat has been thoroughly tested on protein surfaces and interfaces, and can be recommended for experimental or theoretical investigations dealing with hydration problems.
+MobyWat is a program for calculation of hydration structures and networks of molecular surfaces and interfaces.
+The program uses a series of frames from molecular dynamics simulations.
+MobyWat has been thoroughly tested on protein surfaces and target-ligand interfaces, and can be recommended for experimental or theoretical investigations dealing with hydration problems.
 Possible applications may include but are not restricted to the following projects.

 - Refinements and analyses of hydration structure assigned by crystallography.
-Prediction of hydration structure at problematic (overlapping, non-defined) regions of the density map. - Prediction of hydration structure of solute molecules such as proteins or their complexes measured by nuclear magnetic resonance spectroscopy. - Building hydration structure around homology modeled proteins and other modeled molecules or surfaces. - Selection of structural water molecules for calculation of binding strength between molecular partners of complexes. - Selection of surface-bound water molecules stabilizing protein structure. - Selection of conserved water molecules. - Estimation of local density and mobility of the hydration structure.
+Prediction of hydration structure at problematic (overlapping, non-defined) regions of the density map. - Prediction of hydration structure of solute molecules such as proteins or their complexes measured by nuclear magnetic resonance spectroscopy. - Building hydration structure around homology modeled proteins and other modeled molecules or surfaces. - Selection of structural water molecules for calculation of binding strength between molecular partners of complexes. - Selection of surface-bound water molecules stabilizing protein structure. - Selection of conserved water molecules. - Estimation of local density and mobility of the hydration structure. - Classification and analysis of hydration networks.